shcherbak-ai/contextgem/dev/readme.template.md

 ## 🚀 Quick start

 The following example demonstrates how to use ContextGem to extract **anomalies** from a legal document - a complex concept that requires contextual understanding.
-Unlike traditional RAG approaches that might miss subtle inconsistencies, ContextGem analyzes the entire document context to identify content that doesn't belong, complete with source references and reasoning.
+Unlike traditional RAG approaches that might miss subtle inconsistencies, ContextGem analyzes the entire document context to identify content that doesn't belong, complete with source references and justifications.

 ```python
 {{QUICKSTART_CONCEPT}}